Define a custom app

 Creating a custom app lets you group elements of your Kubernetes cluster into a single app.

-A custom app gives you more granular control over what to include in a Astra operation, including:
+A custom app gives you more granular control over what to include in an Astra Control operation, including:

-In most cases you will want to use Astra’s features on your entire app.
+In most cases you will want to use Astra Control’s features on your entire app.
 However, you can also create a custom app to use these features by the labels you assign to Kubernetes objects in a namespace.

 To create a custom app, go to the Apps page and click + Define custom app.